scicloj/wolframite/README.md

 By linking the two:

-* Clojuratica lets you **write and evaluate Mathematica code in Clojure** with full **syntactic integration**.
-Now Clojure programs can take advantage of Mathematica's enormous range of numerical and symbolic mathematics algorithms and fast matrix algebra routines.
+* Wolframite lets you **write and evaluate Wolfram/Mathematica code in Clojure** with full **syntactic integration**.
+Now Clojure programs can take advantage of Wolfram's enormous range of numerical and symbolic mathematics algorithms and fast matrix algebra routines.
-* Clojuratica provides the **seamless and transparent translation of native data structures** between Clojure and Mathematica.
+* Wolframite provides the **seamless and transparent translation of native data structures** between Clojure and Wolfram.
 This includes high-precision numbers, matricies, N-dimensional arrays, and evaluated and unevaluated Mathematica expressions and formulae.
-* Clojuratica lets you **call, pass, and store Mathematica functions just as if they were first-class functions in Clojure.** This is high-level functional programming at its finest.
+* Wolframite lets you **call, pass, and store Wolfram functions just as if they were first-class functions in Clojure.** This is high-level functional programming at its finest.
 You can write a function in whichever language is more suited to the task and never think again about which platform is evaluating calls to that function.
-* Clojuratica facilitates **the "Clojurization" of Mathematica's existing parallel-computing capabilities.** Mathematica is not designed for threads or concurrency.
+* Wolframite facilitates **the "Clojurization" of Wolfram's existing parallel-computing capabilities.** Wolfram is not designed for threads or concurrency.
 It has excellent support for parallel computation, but parallel evaluations are initiated from a single-threaded master kernel which blocks until all parallel evaluations return.
-By contrast, Clojuratica includes a concurrency framework that lets multiple Clojure threads execute Mathematica expressions without blocking others.
-Now it is easy to run a simulation in Clojure with 1,000 independent threads asynchronously evaluating processor-intensive expressions in Mathematica.
-The computations will be farmed out adaptively and transparently to however many Mathematica kernels are available on any number of processor cores, either locally or across a cluster, grid, or network.
+By contrast, Wolframite includes a concurrency framework that lets multiple Clojure threads execute Wolfram expressions without blocking others.
+Now it is easy to run a simulation in Clojure with 1,000 independent threads asynchronously evaluating processor-intensive expressions in Wolfram.
+The computations will be farmed out adaptively and transparently to however many Wolfram kernels are available on any number of processor cores, either locally or across a cluster, grid, or network.

-Clojuratica is open-source and targeted at applications in scientific computing, computational economics, finance, and other fields that rely on the combination of parallelized simulation and high-performance number-crunching.
-Clojuratica gives the programmer access to Clojure's most cutting-edge features--easy concurrency and multithreading, immutable persistent data structures, and software transactional memory---alongside Mathematica's easy-to-use algorithms for numerics, symbolic mathematics, optimization, statistics, visualization, and image-processing.
+Wolframite is open-source and targeted at applications in scientific computing, computational economics, finance, and other fields that rely on the combination of parallelized simulation and high-performance number-crunching.
+Wolframite gives the programmer access to Clojure's most cutting-edge features--easy concurrency and multithreading, immutable persistent data structures, and software transactional memory---alongside Wolfram's easy-to-use algorithms for numerics, symbolic mathematics, optimization, statistics, visualization, and image-processing.

-The canonical pronunciation of Clojuratica starts with Clojure and rhymes with erotica.

 ## Usage